Ross Jennings: Acting career

 He joined the NZBC in 1973, and the Drama Department within 18 months, mentored by producer Tony Issac.

 He was appointed Head of Drama for TVNZ in the late 70's and left for Australia to work with Grundy Productions and finally to head Crawford Production's Development Department in 1982.
 During this period he produced his first feature film, I Live with Me Dad.

-His return to New Zealand in 1987 saw him create and produce some of New Zealand's most successful television amongst which is NZ's longest running reality series, Police Ten 7, and the hugely successful Strip Search.
+His return to New Zealand in 1987, after having 2 children, saw him create and produce some of New Zealand's most successful television amongst which is NZ's longest running reality series, Police Ten 7, Heroes, which re-created everyday New Zealanders heroic stories and the hugely successful Strip Search.

-He devised, created and produced TVNZ's highly successful 36 hr live to air Millenium Show as well as devising, creating and producing Maori Television's ANZAC Day show - a 17-hour, annual, live to air programme which played a large part in the resurgence of the ANZAC Day revitalisation in NZ, as well as becoming Maori Television's flagship programme.
+He devised, created and produced TVNZ's highly successful 36 hr live to air Millenium Show as well as devising, creating and producing Māori Television's ANZAC Day show - a 17-hour, annual, live to air programme which played a large part in the resurgence of the ANZAC Day revitalisation in NZ, as well as becoming Māori Television's flagship programme.

-In his final year, he wrote, co-directed, and produced the live, outdoor performance of The Passion Play staged at the Villa Maria winery in Mangere in 2015.
+In his final year, he wrote, co-directed, and produced the live, outdoor performance of The Passion Play staged at the Villa Maria winery in Māngere in 2015.

 His final series, which he devised to demystify the running of NZ Parliament, Inside Parliament, was in production when he died.

 Death and funeral

-Ross Jennings, a former head of drama at TVNZ, died on 25 March 2016, aged 71.
+Jennings died on 25 March 2016, aged 71.
 His death was preceded by that of his mother-in-law, Edna Peters, 96, who died the same day.
 He left behind his wife, Carmel Jennings, whom he ran his production company, Just The Ticket Productions with, also a television and film producer, and six children.

 The family held funerals on consecutive days the following week at St Patrick's Roman Catholic Church in Pukekohe.